Two Types of Stress at Work Safety Talk

 Motivating Stress on the Job

 - Wanting to perform for coworkers or supervisors.
-When employees work well together and respect on another they want to do the best job they can do for the benefit of everyone at the company.
+When employees work well together and respect one another, they want to do the best job they can do for the benefit of everyone at the company.
 This results in a motivating stress to do better.

 - A new task or procedure.
-When we get a new task or have to follow a new procedure it can be challenging.
+When we get a new task or have to follow a new procedure, it can be challenging.
 The challenge of a new work task or procedure should be viewed as a motivating stress and not a negative stress.
-Getting outside of your comfort zone is vital for growing.
+Getting outside of your comfort zone is vital for growth.

 Instead of thinking of stress as the traditional two types of stress, categorize it as unnecessary or motivating.
 How much of the stress you are dealing with at work is unnecessary?
 How can it be eliminated?
 Are you a source of unnecessary stress for someone else at work?
 Eliminate unnecessary stress and embrace motivating stress to become a more efficient and safer worker.